crazymanish/fastlane-plugin-slack_bot/README.md

   )
 ```

-In the following example lets send slack message to `#ios-team` channel for test-flight build.
+Let’s post a slack message to the `#ios-team` channel about the new test-flight build.

 ```ruby
 lane :beta do